Kim-Quirk/Python-Tutorial/2-linked-list.md

 ---
 ## **Problem to Solve: Add two Values of Linked List**

-Now its time for you to use your new knowledge on Linked Lists.
+Now it's time for you to use your new knowledge on Linked Lists.
 Using this knowledge, you will take one linked list and add together two values from within the list.
 The user will specify the positions to add together, for example, add together the nth and kth nodes.
 Your program should loop through the list (already provided to you) until it finds the corresponding nodes, add them together, and return the result.
-Assume the first node is a link list is position one, the second would be position two, and so on.
+Assume the first node is a link list in position one, the second would be position two, and so on.

 We will be providing you with some basic code to help you get started.
 See the starting code file here: [linked_list_start.py](./python/linked_list_start.py)